MediciHouse07/Learning_Records/CSR_ISIT Governance.md

 - standardization reduce the variance of the company's
 - the degree to which a company want to centralize its data
 - shared process, shared data, not equivalent

+## 3-2

+2023/03/09

+- city plan
+- architecture plan, the similar
+- IT architecture evolution